A behind-the-scenes look at the property—from the décor to the history.Read On

 ½ ounce Licor 43

 1 large orange

 cassia cinnamon stalk

 In a mixing tin, add mezcal, creme de cacao, Licor 43 and heavy cream.
 Shake and strain into a serving glass.
 Fill glass with crushed ice.
 Garnish with orange “leaves” and apple slices.

 Orange Leaves: Peel a large orange and hand-cut several decorative leaves.

 Cassia Apple Slices: Cut red apple into slices.
 Soak in Clear Creek Douglas Fir brandy for 10 minutes.
 Grate cassia on one side of apple slices.
 Bake in oven at 300º for 5 minutes.

 Tasting Note: The consistency and texture of the cream adds structure for the smoky undertones of the mezcal to remain alive and vivid.
 The apple garnish provides contrast and acidity without otherwise curdling the cream from directly adding citrus juice to the drink.

 Mixologist Note: Savor the apple slices while sipping.
 For crisper apples, don’t bake.
 Douglas Fir brandy is difficult to locate at stores, so plan ahead and order it online.
-It runs about $45 a bottle.
 Or substitute with yellow chartreuse, B&B, applejack, or a flavored brandy or liqueur.

 Written and styled by Kara Mickelson